-- B) supply and demand. - C) how people make choices in the face of scarcity and the implications of those choices for society as a whole. - D) the financial concerns of businesses and individuals.
+- A) inflation, interest rates, and the stock market. - B) supply and demand. - C) how people make choices in the face of scarcity and the implications of those choices for society as a whole. - D) the financial concerns of businesses and individuals.